 Maxim would love nothing more than to marry the woman he loves, in peace and without distractions, but a series of uncanny murders in the hunter’s city demands his attention.

 Meanwhile, Heath is excited to plan Maxim’s and Robyn’s wedding.
 While he does that, he will have to learn to make time for his own budding relationship with Brian.

 When Robyn’s bachelorette party ends in more murder, no one is happy.
 Yet all are willing to combine their efforts to end the bloodshed for good, so the wedding can be had, along with a happily-ever-after.

 In New Amsterdam, supernaturals and humans live side by side.
 That doesn’t mean there are no borders or boundaries within supernatural society.
 Orrin works to save the living as an NA police detective, and Gordon labors to do right by the dead as a medical examiner.
 Fear and insecurity foiled their first attempt at a potential relationship.
 Now, they find themselves pulled to one another once more by a string of gruesome murders.

 Prejudice and social conventions don’t make life easy for them, and their own insecurities don’t help.
 Will they dare to allow love between them while they work side by side to stop a violent murderer?

 WARNING: This book contains mentions of violence/assault against minors and animal cruelty though neither are graphically portrayed.

-Can be read as a standalone.
+Can be read as an m/m standalone.
 Orrin’s and Gordon’s story continues in The Detective’s Mate.

 The Hunter’s Mummy